menu

 Demographics

-The population of Wilmot - Hill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.89% of adults in Wilmot - Hill have a bachelor's degree or even advanced degree.
+The citizens of Wilmot - Hill are very well educated compared to the average community in the nation: 34.89% of adults in Wilmot - Hill have a bachelor's degree or even advanced degree.

 The per capita income in Wilmot - Hill in 2022 was $43,055, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $172,220 for a family of four.
 However, Wilmot - Hill contains both very wealthy and poor people as well.